Mridul-Rai/Mridul-Rai/README.md

 - 👋 Hi, I’m @Mridul-Rai
 - 👀 I’m interested in learning new technology
-- 🌱 I’m currently learning DevOps
+- 🌱 I’m currently learning DevOps and cloud
 - 📫 How to reach me - @mridulrai12@gmail.com

 <!---